mmwozniak/mmwozniak.github.io/_projects/CultEvoSelf.md

 ---

-<p style="font-size: 80%;">In this project we investigated cultural evolution of social identity.
+<p style="font-size: 80%;">In this project we investigated cultural evolution of group identity.
 We assigned partivipants to minimal groups by telling them that they belong to a "Green" or "Blue" village.
 Then we showed them how often certain positive, neutral and negative traits occurr in each group.
 For example, we could tell them that: "40% of people in your village are friendly and 55% in the other village are friendly".
 Then they had to send this information to another person by indicating each number on a line from 0 to 100%.</p>

 <img src="/assets/images/Villages - colors 01.png">